- Photos & Map

 Language: German

-Date and time: once a month, start of the tour at 2.00 pm
+Date and time: once a month, tour starts at 2.00 pm

 Payment: cash on site